- How do I contact my academic advisor?

 A. A Double major consists of earning a Bachelor of Art or Bachelor of Science in two subject areas.
 Students need to complete the requirements of each major in addition to general education requirements.
 Students interested in a double major must meet with an advisor in each department and will need to have the Change/Declaration of Academic Program form signed by both departments.

 Minors normally require 15-21 hours.
 To pursue a minor, please see an advisor in that academic department.
-To declare a minor you must submit a Declaration of Academic Program form (Change/Declaration of Major form) to the Registrar’s office.
+To declare a minor you must submit an Undergraduate Minor Declaration form) to the Registrar’s office.
 Many minors require an advisor’s signature to declare.
 If you would like to earn two or more minors, see an advisor in each academic department.

 To earn two degrees a student completes the requirements for two different types of degrees, such as a Bachelor of Arts and a Bachelor of Science.
 Students must detail a program of study for each degree and obtain departmental approval.
 In order to graduate with two degrees, students need to complete a minimum of 30 GMU credits beyond those required by either degree individually.
 Go to the catalog for more information.